 For an orientable $3$-manifold $M$, a \textit{Seifert fibration} is a partition of $M$ into circles $S^1$, called \textit{fibers}, such that each fiber in the interior $M^\circ$ has closed neighborhood $V$ which is a union of fibers and homeomorphic to a solid torus.
 A fiber $F$ of $M$ is said to be \textit{singular} if $F$ is not homotopic to other fibers in a small closed neighborhood $V$ as above, and is said to be \textit{regular} otherwise.
 An orientable $3$-manifold is called a \textit{Seifert manifold} if it admits a Seifert fibration.
 We assume that a Seifert manifold has a boundary, and that a trivialization is fixed for each boundary component of a Seifert manifold $M$.
 The following W-graph $\Gamma_\W$

 is called a \textit{Seifert manifold graph} since the above $\Gamma_\W$ describe the Seifert manifold with Seifert invariants $((g,r); -s; (\alpha_1,\beta_1),\dots,(\alpha_m,\beta_m))$, which corresponds to $(g;(1,-s),(\alpha_1,\beta_1),\dots,(\alpha_m,\beta_m))$ in \cite{neumann_raymond1978} if $r=0$ (cf. \cite[Corollary~5.7]{neumann1981} and \cite[Theorem~5.1]{neumann_raymond1978}).
-In \cite{neumann_raymond1978}, Neumann and Raymond defined the \textit{euler number} $\bm{e}(M)$ of a Seifert manifold $M$ given by the W-graph (\ref{fig:seifert_Wgraph}) with $r=0$, i.e., without boundary, as follows:
+In \cite{neumann_raymond1978}, Neumann and Raymond defined the \textit{\red Euler number} $\bm{e}(M)$ of a Seifert manifold $M$ given by the W-graph (\ref{fig:seifert_Wgraph}) with $r=0$, i.e., without boundary, as follows:

-The euler number $\bm{e}(M)$ can be naturally extend to a Seifert manifold $M$ with boundary having trivialization.
-The euler number of $-M$ satisfies the following equation (see \cite[p.165]{neumann_raymond1978}):
+The {\red Euler} number $\bm{e}(M)$ can be naturally extend to a Seifert manifold $M$ with boundary having trivialization.
+The {\red Euler} number of $-M$ satisfies the following equation (see \cite[p.165]{neumann_raymond1978}):

-For integers $b_i\geq 2$ ($i=1,\dots,s$), let $[b_1,\dots,b_s]$ denote the continuous fraction given in \cite[p.318]{neumann1981}.
 By \cite[Corollary~5.7]{neumann1981}, for a Seifert manifold $M$ with boundary corresponding to the above Seifert manifold graph, there is a \textit{star-shaped} decorated plumbing graph $\Gamma_\dplumb$ of F-normal form, which is in the following form such that $M\cong \PM(\Gamma_\dplumb)$:

 with $r$ boundary vertices, where $e=s-m$, $e_{i,j}\leq -2$ for each $i,j$ such that

 Then we have

 We can prove the following theorems by the same argument in the case without boundary.